Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Popular brands and models of 3D laser scanners

-The professional laser scanning market includes several established manufacturers, each with their product lines and unique operational advantages.
+The professional laser scanning market includes several established manufacturers, each with their own product lines and unique operational advantages.
 Leica Geosystems holds a notable position with its BLK series scanners, as well as the flagship RTC360 model, which combines impressive speed with integrated visual inertial system technology that helps automate a significant portion of the registration process.
 The BLK360 model is more compact and not as fast as the RTC model, but it offers impressive portability instead and is a great option for a broader user base.

 FARO Technologies also has a strong presence in the construction sector with its Focus series scanners.
 They are lightweight, portable, and offer extremely convenient building documentation capabilities with a combination of performance and ease of use.
 Some of the more recent models also incorporate on-site registration with enhanced visual feedback that helps verify the completeness of coverage from within the operational zone.